JackMilman/CS470_ParticleSimulator/README.md

 ## Serialized

 ### Quadtrees
+This algorithm utilizes vectors rather than a large array to resemble a quadtree structure.
+It promotes flexibility in order to avoid wasting data for allocating space for unevenly dispersed particles.
+Therefore, the four children of the quadtree will only allocate as much space as necessary to store the particles in their respective areas.
+The primary advantage of this data type is the improvement to detecting collisions; it only searches a quadrant for potential collisions per particle rather than iterating over every particle per particle.

 ### Sweep and Prune
 A basic sweep-and-prune algorithm has been implemented with the intention of cutting down on spurious comparisons between particles that have no good likelihood of colliding.
 This algorithm performs a simple insertion sort on a list of "edges" for the axis-aligned bounding boxes of each particle, and then "sweeps" a line across the list of edges to perform finer-grained collision detection only for objects which are touched by the line at the same time.